 The light and clouds in Le Havre are always special.
 It has inspired many artists, especially impressionists.
 Claude Monet and Eugène Boudin for example, painted the colours of Le Havre.

 The cruise port of Le Havre is also a great place to explore some of the most beautiful places in Normandy with shore excursions.

 Le Havre is my hometown.
 This is where I was born and where I grew up.
-I left it for many years to study and work, but moved back in 2016.
+I left it for many years to study and work (even all the way to Sydney, Australia), but moved back in 2016.

 My family has been established there for a long time.
 Our family shop has been established in Le Havre since 1870 (yes you read right with an 8!).

 My grandfather was one of the first persons to receive the keys to the new constructions after WWII and he really enjoyed the improvement it made to his quality of life 🙂